 $600 doesn’t sound like much in the grand scheme of a year’s income.
 It could come from a few sales on Etsy, or maybe you rented your home out on Airbnb out for a couple of nights.
 From the perspective of the IRS, however, that $600+ represents taxable income that has historically gone unreported—and unsurprisingly, the IRS wants to make sure it’s collecting the Treasury’s fair share using Form 1099-K.

 Learning this comes as a major shock to many Americans, and for a good reason.
-Up to 2021, sellers and gig workers using platforms like Etsy, Uber, eBay, VRBO, Airbnb, and many others only received a 1099-K if their sales were greater than $20,000 AND they had more than 200 transactions.
-Beginning in tax year 2022, users who earn $600 or more through these platforms will receive Form 1099-K (matching the threshold for sending Form 1099-NEC).
-The minimum transaction requirement is gone, which means that just one sale, property rental, or service performed for $600 will generate Form 1099-K for tax year 2022 and thereafter.
+In previous years, sellers and gig workers using platforms like Etsy, Uber, eBay, VRBO, Airbnb, and many others only received a 1099-K if their sales were greater than $20,000 AND they had more than 200 transactions.
+Beginning in tax year 2024, users who earn $600 or more through these platforms will receive Form 1099-K (matching the threshold for sending Form 1099-NEC).
+The minimum transaction requirement is gone, which means that just one sale, property rental, or service performed for $600 will generate Form 1099-K for tax year 2024 and thereafter.

 What is Form 1099-K?